Tommy Couzens is a skater and artist based in London.

 I would never say I’m a legit musician or anything which is why it can sound a little rough but I like that.

 It’s not professional and so it feels more authentic to me.
 As for ideas they can come from anywhere really.
-Anything I find myself fixated on is potential for some creative endeavor.
+Anything I find myself fixated on is potential for some creative endeavour.
 I find the most reliable source of inspiration, for myself, comes from reading.

 Eventually I’d like to get an album out.
 Not really sure where I’m going to release it, I suppose I need to see what options I have first.
 I’ve made a lot of music over the past few years, about 10% of it is any good.
 I want to wait until I have 30 minutes that I’m happy with before I realise anything proper.